 Having these terms defined may help your prospect better understand the proposal as well as providing them with insight as to what to expect from your services.

-Customizing A Janitorial Service Plan
+Customizing A Service Plan For Your Client

 Now open Route on your phone and select the Proposal Generator tool.
 This innovative template-based program allows you to import your walkthrough notes and photos automatically and choose from a variety of cleaning services from drop-down menus.
 You can also add the frequency of service with checkboxes and make a note of what additional services will cost.